 Uncle Sam is especially friendly to family businesses when it comes to wages.
-You won't need to pay federal unemployment taxes if you hire your spouse or parents, and you may not have to withhold income taxes and Social Security if your children work for you.
-You must still follow child labor laws, pay reasonable wages and make sure that the work benefits your company to qualify for these exemptions.
+You won't need to pay federal unemployment taxes if you hire your spouse or parents.
+Also, you may not have to withhold income taxes and Social Security if your children work for you.
+You must still follow child labor laws, pay reasonable wages, and make sure that the work benefits your company to qualify for these exemptions.

-By hiring independent contractors, you won't need to withhold federal or state income taxes from their earnings, nor will you have to pay the employer’s share of Social Security and Medicare taxes or provide unemployment benefits.
+By hiring independent contractors, you won't need to withhold federal or state income taxes from their earnings.
+And, won't you have to pay the employer’s share of Social Security and Medicare taxes or provide unemployment benefits.
 Just make sure that the IRS doesn't consider your contractor an employee, or you'll have to pay back taxes and fines.
 Seek the advice of a tax professional before you classify someone as an independent contractor.

 Two ways of maximizing deductions are keeping excellent records and receipts and relying on a tax professional for guidance.
 Here are some key categories to consider for write-offs: start-up costs; office expenses; furniture; education; travel; insurance; memberships; and conferences.

 If your business-related bills (rent, phone, electricity, etc.) are due in early January but cover expenses incurred in the previous year, pull out the checkbook before the start of the New Year.
 All of those expenses can help reduce your tax burden in mid-April.